MilesBreslin/2FA-Server/README.md

  ./build/server
  ```

-All client commands must begin with the following, if in the root of the repository:
+Leave the terminal open to keep the connection alive.
+Open a new terminal window to use the client. **All** client commands must begin with the following, if in the root of the repository:
 ```sh
  ./build/client --url ws://localhost:8000
  ```